Bombay plague epidemic: Detection

 In September 1896, the first case of bubonic plague was detected in Mandvi by Dr. Acacio Gabriel Viegas.
 It spread rapidly to other parts of the city, and the death toll was estimated at 1,900 people per week through the rest of the year.
 By March 1897, municipal authorities believed around 20,000 people had died.
+The epidemic peaked in early 1897, and had a mortality rate of 75–85%.

 Many people fled from Bombay at this time, and in the census of 1901, the population had actually fallen to 780,000.
 Viegas correctly diagnosed the disease as bubonic plague and tended to patients at great personal risk.
 He then launched a vociferous campaign to clean up slums and exterminate rats, the carriers of the fleas which spread the plague bacterium.
 To confirm Viegas' findings, four teams of independent experts were brought in.
 With his diagnosis proving to be correct, the Governor of Bombay invited W M Haffkine, who had earlier formulated a vaccine for cholera, to do the same for the epidemic.

 Those who could afford it tried to avoid the plague by moving out of the city.
 Jamsetji Tata tried to open up the northern suburbs to accommodate such people.
 The brunt of the plague was borne by mill workers.
 The anti-plague activities of the health department involved police searches, isolation of the sick, detention in camps of travellers and forced evacuation of residents in parts of the city.
 These measures were widely regarded as offensive and alarming.
 The extent of this outrage was demonstrated with the murder of W.C.
 Rand, British chairman of the Special Plague Committee.
 He was murdered by the Chapekar brothers, two Indian revolutionaries angered by the intrusive methods employed by the British to combat the plague in Pune.

 In 1900, the mortality rate from plague was about 22 per thousand.
 In the same year, the corresponding rates from tuberculosis were 12 per thousand, from cholera about 14 per thousand, and about 22 per thousand from various other illnesses classified as "fevers".
 The plague was fearsome only because it was apparently contagious.
 More mundane diseases took a larger toll.
 In the city of Bombay, the epidemic had caused 10,606 deaths in the winter of 1896.